ugobas/PC_ali/README.md

 rity scores and divergence scores and neighbor-joining phylogenetic tree obtained with the hybrid evolutionary divergence measure based on PC_sim, and it outputs a pd b file with multiply superimposed structures.
 Optionally, it computes violations of the molecular clock for each pair of proteins.

+PC_ali takes as input:
+1) either a list of PDB files (option -pdblist, format: column1 filename col2 chain col3 directory 1 or 2 where the file is stored), or
-PC_ali takes as input either not aligned sequences (option -seq) or an MSA (option -ali).
-PDB file names must be specified as sequence names.
+2) not aligned sequences (option -seq), or
+3) an MSA (option -ali).
+In cases 2 and 3 PDB file names must be specified as sequence names.
+In case 1, the PDB files may be stored in two different folders.
+Folder 1 is input as -pdbdir, folder 2 is input as -pdbdir2, the folder of each PDB file (1 or 2) is specified in the 3rd column of the pdblist file (optional), default is folder 1.
+It is not allowed to input both a list of PDB files and an MSA.

 Usage:
+PC_ali   -pdblist <List of PDB files> Format: 1 file_name 2 chain 3 dir
-PC_ali   -seq <sequences in FASTA format, with names of PDB files>
+        -seq <sequences in FASTA format, with names of PDB files>
 	-ali <MSA file in FASTA format, with names of PDB files>
 	# The pdb code is optionally followed by the chain index
 	# Ex: >1opd.pdb A or >1opdA or >1opd_A

-	 -pbdir <directory of pdb files>  (default: current directory) -pdbext <extension of pdb files>  (default: none)
+	 -pbdir <folder of pdb files>  (default: current directory) -pbdir2 <2nd folder of pdb files>  (default: current directory) -pdbext <extension of pdb files>  (default: .pdb)
 #### Optional parameters:
-	 -out <Name of output files> (default: alignment file) -ali_tm     !
+	 -out <Name of output files> (default: alignment file) -clique     !
+Initial alignment is based on cliques (may be slow) -ali_tm     !
 Perform pairwise alignments that target TM score -ali_co     !
 Perform pairwise alignments that target Contact Overlap -ali_ss     !
 Perform alignments that target sec.structure